handpoint/ecommdoc/docs/overview.md

 - You are kept out of the EMV 3D-Secure flow.
 - This is the quickest path to integration with the Gateway.
 - Supporting dynamic currency conversion requires minimal work.
-- Supporting alternative payment methods (Paypal, Amazon Pay, Pay by bank etc.) requires less effort than a Direct or Hosted Payment Fields integration.
+- Supporting alternative payment methods (Paypal, Amazon Pay, Pay by bank etc.) requires less effort than for a Direct or Hosted Payment Fields integration.
+- You can easily save credentials on file (by using the Handpoint Gateway Wallet) and allow customers to pay with their saved cards for future purchases.

 ## Limitations
 - The payment page itself isn't fully customisable.
-- If you want to support recurring payments or allow your merchants to charge for services using credentials on file you will also need to carry out a direct integration along with the Hosted Payment Page integration.
+- If you want to support recurring payments (subscriptions) you will need to carry out a separate direct integration or hosted payment fields integration.
 - With a Hosted Payment Page integration you are limited to the following transaction types : SALE, VERIFY, PREAUTH.
-If you want to support the REFUND, CANCEL and QUERY transaction types, you will also need to carry out a direct integration.
+If you want to support the REFUND, CANCEL and QUERY transaction types, you will need to carry out a separate direct integration or hosted payment fields integration.
-- As mentioned above, the Hosted Payment Page integration does not support Google Pay and Apple Pay.
+- The Hosted Payment Page integration does not support Google Pay and Apple Pay.

 ## Security and Compliance

-If you use Hosted Payment Pages with the Hosted Integration then your webserver does not need an SSL certificate and you require the **lowest level of PCI DSS compliance**.
+If you use the hosted payment page integration then your webserver does not need an SSL certificate and you require the **lowest level of PCI DSS compliance**.

 The Gateway will make transaction details available for a maximum period of 13 months.
 Your acquirer may hold information for a different period of time.